Assaf-Alon/pvz_ai_project/game_ai/cpp_env/README.md

 - `PlantData` - Contains constant data related to plants, like their price, initial hp, etc.

+The file `level.i` defines needed settings for Swig for compiling the code to a Python package.

 # Usage
 TODO - update this